lucianstan2323/forex_trading_platform/README.md

-# 1. Install the requirements locally
+# 1. Setup for Basic requiremennts

+## 1.1.
+Prerequisite
+For setup, docker and docker-compose must be installed

+## 1.2.
+Branch
+For Basic requirements, checkout main branch

+## 1.3.
+Run
-Navigate to project directory and run the below commands to install required packages
+Navigate to project directory and run the below commands: docker-compose up --build

-sudo apt install python3.11-venv python3 -m venv .venv source .venv/bin/activate python3 -m pip install -r requirements.txt

-# 2. Server setup aand run using docker

-docker build -t forex_trading_platform_api_server .
-docker run -d -p 8081:8081 forex_trading_platform_api_server
+## 1.4.
+Check test results
+The test report can be found in /reports/report.html

+# 3. API documentation
+While the server container is running(after step 1.3. for example) you can check the API documentation: http://localhost:8081/docs